-With so many things to see and do on K’gari (Fraser Island), we put together 18 Top Family Things to do while visiting the Island.
+With so many things to see and do on K’gari Fraser Island, we put together some tips on GREAT things to do while visiting the Island.

 1. Picnic at Central Station

 The historical heartbeat of K’gari is Central Station.
 From the 1920’s to the late 1950’s Central Station was the headquarters for the logging industry on Fraser Island.
 It was once also the site for over 3o homes and a school for loggers and their children.
-Full of history and now a lovely spot with picnic tables and chairs, plus toilet facilities it’s a great place to stop and explore while sitting for a spot of morning tea or lunch.
+Full of history and now a lovely spot with picnic tables and chairs, plus toilet facilities it’s a great place to stop and explore while sitting enjoying morning tea or a bite at lunch.
 Take a wander down to the Wanggoolba Creek along the boardwalk to enjoy the quiet, tranquil creek bed where it was once the Butchella women’s area and birthing place.
 A place where men were forbidden.

 2. Swim at Lake MacKenzie

 From Central Station, you can take a short drive over Lake MacKenzie, an infamous blue water lake with a magnificent white sandy beach.
 What makes the place so unique is its fresh water.
 When you first see Lake MacKenzie and swim in the water, you naturally expect it to act as a salt water lagoon.
 There is no tide, no salt and no dangerous marine life.
 It’s pure paradise with crystal clear blue water, squeaky white silica sand and its 100% rain water.
 The best times to visit was early morning or late afternoon.
-Many tours arrive around midday and stay several hours to mid afternoon making the area very busy.
+Many tours arrive around midday and stay several hours to mid-afternoon making the area very busy.
 You cannot take drink or food on to the Lake area.
 There are designated fenced off cooking and eating areas that between the car park and walking track to the lake.
-Do not cook in the car park as that will only attract Dingos.
+Do not prepare or eat food in the car park.
+You will attract Dingos.
 Be Dingo Safe.

 3. Build memories at Lake Birrabeen

-We first found Lake Birrabeen on the afternoon we arrived when we headed off on the 4WD track from Central Station to Eurong Village via Dilli Village and 75-mile beach.
+We first found Lake Birrabeen on the afternoon we arrived when we drove the 4WD track from Central Station to Eurong Village via Dilli Village and 75-mile beach.
 Very similar to Lake MacKenzie but without the crowds.
-It was so enticing for us that even without our swimming costumes our little miss five just threw caution to the wind and went in with only her undies.
+It was so enticing to swim.
+Even without our swimming costumes our little miss five just threw caution to the wind and went in undies only.

 4. Sandboard at Lake Wabby